jcbhmr/WebIDL-Go/index.md

 ---
-markdown: GFM
-title: Go language binding for Web IDL
+name: Go language binding for Web IDL
+title: false
 ---

+# Go language binding for Web IDL

 💡 Inspired by [Java language binding for Web IDL](https://www.w3.org/TR/WebIDL-Java/) \
 🛑 **Very unofficial.** Not associated with W3C or WHATWG in any way.